MusicalNinjaDad/warhammer/Act4_Clear_Skaven_from_Marienburg/Episode3_Tournament/11_Session1.md

   - 0SL fail on Fel
   - begrudgingly allowed her to accompany to the castle
   - needs something related to plants

-## Need to check

-- Armour for Storm?

 ## Up next